versionone/openAgile/VersionOne/Ceremonies/Retrospective.md

 > A retrospective is a ritual gathering of a community at the end of an iteration to review the events and learn from the experience.
 No one knows the whole story of the iteration.
 Each person has a piece of the story.
 The retrospective ritual is the collective telling of the story and mining the experience for wisdom.

-* Focus on quality at all times.
-* Identify recurrent, systemic problems so they are solved once and for all.
-* Make everyone aware of the problem so anyone who can help, can contribute to fixing it.

 ## Who?
 The Participants

 Whole openAgile team.
 Again, guidance from Retrospectives.com: